fish-shell/fish-shell/doc_src/index.rst

 - ``version``, the version of the currently running fish (also available as ``FISH_VERSION`` for backward compatibility).

-The names of these variables are mostly derived from the csh family of shells and differ from the ones used by Bourne style shells such as bash.
+As a convention, an uppercase name is usually used for exported variables, while lowercase variables are not exported. (``CMD_DURATION`` is an exception for historical reasons).
+This rule is not enforced by fish, but it is good coding practice to use casing to distinguish between exported and unexported variables.

-Variables whose name are in uppercase are generally exported to the commands started by fish, while those in lowercase are not exported (``CMD_DURATION`` is an exception, for historical reasons).
-This rule is not enforced by fish, but it is good coding practice to use casing to distinguish between exported and unexported variables. ``fish`` also uses several variables internally.
-Such variables are prefixed with the string ``__FISH`` or ``__fish.`` These should never be used by the user.
-Changing their value may break fish.
+``fish`` also uses some variables internally, their name usually starting with ``__fish``.
+These are internal and should not typically be modified directly.

 .. _variables-status: